C. Reider lives in Northern Colorado, in the United States.

-2.)
-Composer of electronic, electro-acoustic and process music - with a recent interest in improvised performing and field recording
+--- Composer.
+Working in the difficult-to-describe field of abstract electronic, electro-acoustic and process music - with a recent interest in improvised performing and field recording

-4.)
-Active member of a community of people making music, and distributing it for free with Creative Commons licensing.
+--- Active networker.
+Member of a community of people making music, and distributing it for free with Creative Commons licensing.

-This is a recent interview on the Music Manumit podcast explaining some views on experimental music, Creative Commons, netlabels, listening and other subjects: Music Manumit Podcast, May 26, 2013 (external link).
+A recent interview on Music Manumit Podcast about experimental music, Creative Commons, netlabels, listening and other subjects: Music Manumit Podcast, May 26, 2013 (external link).

 A major project for 2011-2012 was the curation of an exhibition of sound art titled Sound Through Barriers, which exhibited the work of 15 international sound artists in Fort Collins, Colorado, as well as two performances of experimental music by Cheryl Leonard and Jeph Jerman.
 The exhibition documentation is archived at SoundThroughBarriers.com (external link).